studmuehmi7187/08-singleton-factory-strategy-jfx/README.md

 1. Create a fork of this repository (button in the right upper corner)
 2. Clone the project (get the link by clicking the green _Clone or download button_)
-3. Import the project to your Android Studio; it behaves almost the same as IntelliJ.
-4. **This assignment requires at least JDK11 or newer!
+3. **This assignment requires at least JDK11 or newer!
 Make sure that you have JDK11 installed on your machine and the environment variables `JAVA_HOME` and `JDK_HOME` set accordingly.**
+4. In case you want to run it with JDK1.8 (Java 8), you can check out the `master-8` branch!

 ## Singleton Pattern

 As already explained in the lecture a singleton is an object which is accessible in your whole application at any time.
 To avoid having to create a new instance of the API proxy again and again we want to implement a singleton that holds an instance of the `OpenMensaAPI` interface we implemented last time.

-_Side note: depending on who you ask, Singletons are a design flaw in themselves.
-That might be true or not but keep in mind that Singletons should be used carefully.
-(Especially when they are used in multi threading applications as they may lead to unpredictable behavior.)_

 The following UML shows **one possibility** how this may be accomplished: